 - 1.0 There is a service policy and procedure manual retained in the Service and available to all staff.
-This manual is a supplement to and in alignment with the sponsoring hospital/agency policy and procedure manual and is specific to the Service and is reflective of the provincial withdrawal management standards.
+This manual is a supplement to and in alignment with the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS policy and procedure manual and is specific to the Service and is reflective of the provincial withdrawal management standards.

-- 1.1 The manual includes, but is not limited to, the following sections:
+- 1.1 The manual includes, but is not limited, the following sections:

 - Index

 - Administration

-- Mission/Philosophy/Vision/Values
+- ✓ Mission/Philosophy/Vision/Values

-- Service Agreements
+- ✓ Service Agreements

-- Organizational Chart
+- ✓ Organizational Chart

-- goals and objectives
+- √ goals & objectives

-- client complaint procedures
+- ✓ client complaint procedure

-- monitoring and evaluation of policies and procedures
+- ✓ monitoring and evaluation of policies and procedures

 - Human Resources

-- recruitment, hiring and retention
+- ✓ recruitment, hiring and retention

-- position descriptions
+- ✓ position descriptions

-- staff training and development
+- ✓ staff training and development

-- qualifications
+- √ qualifications

-- volunteer program, if applicable
+- √ volunteer program, if applicable

-- performance review
+- ✓ performance review

-- professional boundaries, ethics and conflict of interest
+- ✓ professional boundaries, ethics and conflict of interest

-- conflict and dispute resolution
+- ✓ conflict and dispute resolution

 - Occupational Health and Safety

-- Workplace Hazardous Materials Information System (WHMIS)
+- ✓ Workplace Hazardous Materials Information System (WHMIS)

-- emergency procedures
+- √ emergency procedures

-- incident reporting
+- ✓ incident reporting

-- staff safety
+- ✓ staff safety

 - Risk Management

-- ♦ infection control
+- √ infection control

-- client and volunteer safety
+- ✓ client and volunteer safety

-- liability issues
+- √ liability issues

-- transportation
+- √ transportation

-- reporting of child abuse and neglect
+- ✓ reporting of child abuse and neglect

-- policy for police reporting
+- ✓ policy for police reporting

-- incident reporting
+- ✓ incident reporting

-- confidentiality
+- ✓ confidentiality

-- Operational Procedures
+Operational Procedures

-- ◆ Drug and Alcohol Treatment Information System (DATIS)
+- ✓ Drug and Alcohol Treatment Information System (DATIS)

-- ♦ Management Information System (MIS)
+- ✓ Management Information System (MIS)

-- records and accountabilities
+- ✓ records and accountabilities

-- ♦ media relations/communication plan
+- ✓ media relations/communication plan

-- Client Care
+Client Care

-- client guidelines
+- √ client guidelines

-- medications
+- ✓ medications

-- admission and discharge criteria
+- √ admission and discharge criteria

-- admission and discharge policies
+- ✓ admission and discharge policies

-- policy on involvement of client, and when appropriate, family/significant others
+- ✓ policy on client and family involvement

-- policy on informed consent and substitute decision makers
+- ✓ policy on informed consent and substitute decision makers

-- waiting list policies
+- ✓ waiting list policies

-- Client Records
+Client Records

-- ♦ care, storage and retention
+- ✓ care, storage and retention

-- format, frequency and content of recordings
+- √ format, frequency and content of recordings

+- ✓ transport of records for off-site Withdrawal Management Services

-- maintaining an integrated client record
+- ✓ maintaining an integrated client record

-- ♦ confidentiality (compliant with PHIPA)
+- ✓ confidentiality (compliant with PHIPA)

+Standard Area 7 - Client Records

-The format for client records are determined by the Service, the sponsoring hospital/agency and the LHIN/MOHLTC.
+The standards for client records are determined by the Service, the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and the LHIN/MOHLTC.

-1.0 Client information is accurate, accessible, up-to-date and secure.
-This will be ensured by:

-- staff maintaining an accurate and up-to-date record for each client - staff meeting applicable legislation for protecting the privacy and confidentiality of client information - appropriate staff having timely access to client information - staff sharing client information and coordinating its flow within the Circle of Care (PHIPA) - staff sharing client information and coordinating its flow with other care teams and/or organizations, as appropriate and required, ensuring informed consent is obtained
+- 1.0 Client information is accurate, accessible, up-to-date and secure.
+This will be ensured by: - staff maintaining an accurate and up-to-date record for each client - staff meeting applicable legislation for protecting the privacy and confidentiality of client information - appropriate staff having timely access to client information - staff sharing client information and coordinates its flow within the Circle of Care (PHIPA) - staff sharing client information and coordinates its flow with other care teams and/or organizations, as appropriate and required, ensuring informed consent is obtained